Shadrake v Attorney-General: Fair criticism

 In addition, the court ought to bear in mind the following key question: does the impugned statement constitute fair criticism, or does it cross the legal line by posing a real risk of undermining public confidence in the administration of justice?

 The view has been taken that it may be rather burdensome for the Prosecution to have to prove the alleged contemnor was unaware of any rational basis for the criticism.
 Furthermore, although the Court did not mention this, since the effect of a statement has to be judged from an average reasonable person's point of view, perhaps the rational basis for the criticism should be apparent to the person in some manner.
 For example, there could be a requirement that the statement expressly mention the basis, or that it is possible to imply the basis from the statement.
 The basis might also be discernible from external sources such as media reports, so long as this is clear to an average reasonable person.

 Further, the Court of Appeal rejected two arguments raised by the Prosecution circumscribing the scope of fair criticism.
 In the first place, the Court found that fair criticism should not be limited to criticism that does not question the independence, impartiality and integrity of courts.
 This would overly restrict the scope of fair criticism and render the concept redundant, given that most allegedly contemptuous statements, by their nature, call into question the independence, impartiality and integrity of the courts.
-Furthermore, Commonwealth courts have previously held that imputation of judicial impropriety is not ipso facto scandalizing contempt.
+Furthermore, Commonwealth courts have previously held that imputation of judicial impropriety is not ipso facto scandalising contempt.

 Next, the Court found that fair criticism should not be limited to criticism raised through formal legal avenues, which include court proceedings and the removal of judges under Article 98(3) of the Constitution.
 This limitation overburdens the right of free speech, and a person should not be prevented from raising rationally supported criticism simply because he or she does not have access to formal avenues.